TimmyAA/go-bitbucket/docs/IssueTrackerApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **RepositoriesUsernameRepoSlugIssuesIssueIdCommentsGet**
-> PaginatedIssueComments RepositoriesUsernameRepoSlugIssuesIssueIdCommentsGet(ctx, issueId, username, repoSlug, optional)
+> PaginatedIssueComments RepositoriesUsernameRepoSlugIssuesIssueIdCommentsGet(ctx, issueId, username, repoSlug, q)

 Returns a paginated list of all comments that were made on the specified issue.
 The default sorting is oldest to newest and can be overridden with the `sort` query parameter.
 This endpoint also supports filtering and sorting of the results.
 See [filtering and sorting](../../../../../../meta/filtering) for more details.